Bryn Athyn’s Deer Study

 The study has developed a fundamentally new approach to understand the deer’s usage of territory implementing a Brownian bridge approach.
 This allows us to create a perceptual landscape of the deer, which is instrumental in building an understanding of the ecological constraints of habitat utilization in suburbia.
 The new method of visualization of deer movement with the help of a 3D space-time cube allows us to understand interactions of several individual deer.
 The latter technology was also instrumental to understand the impact of wind direction on the deer’s habitat choice.

-To date, we have analyzed high precision trajectories of the movements of 39 deer, which has resulted in the presentation of 18 posters and 6 talks at regional and national scientific conferences.
+To date, we have analyzed high resolution trajectories of the movements of 52 deer, which has resulted in the presentation of 27 posters and 7 talks at 19 regional and national scientific conferences.
 In addition to these presentations, we have published 4 articles in peer-reviewed scientific journals.
 Students take an active part in this process of presenting our scientific results.
-Over 20 students have participated in fieldwork (including deer trapping), and 14 students have helped to author the posters we have presented at scientific conferences.
-Students have also given talks at scientific conferences and been credited as authors on articles in peer-reviewed scientific journals.
-In addition, several students have also based their senior capstone projects on the deer study.
+30 students have participated in fieldwork, and 20 students have helped to author the posters and talks we have presented at scientific conferences.
+Students have also presented posters and given talks at scientific conferences, and have been credited as authors on articles in peer-reviewed scientific journals.
+In addition, five students have based their senior capstone projects on the deer study.

 - Deer Study Presentations and Publications 2008-Present (pdf)